sanjayrajpurohit36/Book-Record/README.md

 # To start Vue Server.
 # install dependencies(vue)
-Note: Go to app/view folder and then type npm install
+Note: Go to app/view folder and then type: npm install

 # vue server with hot reload at localhost:8080
-Note:o to app/view folder and then type npm run dev
+Note:o to app/view folder and then type: npm run dev

 # build for production with minification